CCNA

 In networking, the TCP three-way handshake (often called a “TCP conversation”) establishes reliable connections, which is crucial for Access Control Lists (ACLs) to filter traffic effectively.
 ACLs manage inbound and outbound traffic based on IP addresses, ports, and TCP flags.
 This article explains TCP fundamentals before diving into ACL integration, helping CCNA students grasp transport...

-Routers configured with dynamic routing protocols such as OSPF or EIGRP must send and receive routing protocol messages with their directly connected neighbors.
-The routers exchange messages between neighbors on the same subnet.
-These messages are always sent from the router’s source IPv4 address.
-Link-local IPv6 addresses are perfect for this purpose.
-The address also...
+Routers configured with dynamic routing protocols such as OSPF or EIGRP must send and receive routing protocol messages with their directly connected neighbors, exchanging those messages between neighbors on the same subnet.
+In IPv4, those messages are sourced from the router’s configured IPv4 interface address — the same address used for everything else on that...